 Thousands of years ago people of Qeshm island, one of the thirstiest parts of Iran close to the equator, dug 366 wells in the stone, representing the number of days in a leap year, in order to gather clean water from rainfall.

 Each well has a name and people used one for each day.
-Water has always been the most valuable thing for people of the area, Laft, more valuable than gold.
+Water has always been the most valuable thing for people of the area, Laft, is more valuable than gold.
 These wells are located out of the island and next to the historic Naderi Castle in a village called “Laft”.
 There are some old and huge trees rooted in the stones next to the Tallaght wells, which locals believe are guardians of the Tallaght wells.
-The liveliness of these trees shows that water is available in the wells.
-Since the wells are situated on a deeper area next to a coral hill, the rain water goes downhill and would be saved in the wells.
-The bottom of the wells is covered with plaster that helps water to stay clean and cool for a long time.
-Tallaght wells are just 25 kilometers from the airport, so It would be the last attraction in Qeshm island that travelers might visit.
-The south region of Iran has numerous historical and natural attractions and the best time of the year to book for a tour in Iran to visit these parts is from late September to April (things to do in Qeshm)

 Tallaght-Wells

-Fairy chimneys (Hoodoo)
+Fairy Chimneys (Hoodoo)

-These strange geological wonders are formed over many centuries by various physical and chemical natural forces; erosion through wind and acid rain has caused the formation of these badlands.
+These strange geological wonders have been formed over many centuries by various physical and chemical natural forces; erosion through wind and acid rain has caused the formation of these badlands.
 However, the most powerful process that helps to form these sculptures is frost wedging.
 They are called fairy chimneys by the locals.

 How these amazing geological forms are created?
 The melting snow, in the form of water, seeps into the cracks and freezes at night during winter.
 When water freezes it expands by almost 10 percent, little by little prying open cracks, making them ever wider, in the same way a pothole forms in a paved road.